 Professor of Infectious Diseases

 My research aims to understand who gets different infections and why, and how best to prevent, treat and monitor these infections.
 I also work on developing artificial intelligence tools to help diagnose and treat hospital patients, and to help hospitals run better.

 I use a range of approaches spanning epidemiology, statistics, causal inference, and machine learning.
 I work with detailed deidentified healthcare record data at both regional and national scales.
 I also have extensive programming and database expertise.

 My other research interests include the use of whole-genome sequencing as a tool for understanding the epidemiology and transmission of bacteria, viruses and fungi, and mathematical modelling of infectious disease transmission.
 I am also interested in using sequencing technologies as a novel tool for culture-independent microbiology diagnostics.
-These technologies offer the prospect of same-day diagnosis of infection, rather than having to wait several days for bacteria to grow in the lab.
-I have developed methods using sequencing data to detect the presence of infection, e.g. from orthopedic devices removed from patients, as well as predict antibiotic resistance, e.g. in Enterobacteriaceae and Neisseria gonorrhoeae.
+These technologies offer the prospect of same-day diagnosis of infection, rather than having to wait several days for bacteria to grow in the lab as is common now.

 I work closely with the Modernising Medical Microbiology consortium on several of these projects, contributing to the Oxford NIHR Biomedical Research Centre and an NIHR Health Protection Research Unit.